contentstack/share-assets-between-stacks-contentstack-extension/README.md

 # Share Assets Between Stacks  – Contentstack Extension

 Contentstack is a headless CMS with an API-first approach.
-It is a CMS that developers can use to build powerful cross-platform applications in their favorite languages.
+It is a CMS that developers can use to build powerful cross-platform applications in their favourite languages.
 Build your application frontend, and Contentstack will take care of the rest.
 [Read More](https://www.contentstack.com/).

 ## About this extension